“THE PEOPLE’S MAYOR”

 Under the Sarno Administration, the city has also taken steps of reducing the city’s carbon footprint by adopting and implementing Springfield’s Climate Action and Resilience Plan, and Green Initiatives.
 Projects such as installing energy efficient improvements in our schools and public buildings, to planting new trees and installing solar panels have all contributed in the city being able to reduce its energy consumption by 26% over the last decade and saving over $3.5 million a year in energy related expenses.
 The Commonwealth of Massachusetts has recognized the city’s efforts by naming Springfield a Green Community.

 Coming out of the great recession and recovery from multiple disasters Mayor Sarno has stated that this is an exciting time in the City of Springfield as we are on the rise and primed for the "Springfield Renaissance".

 Sarno served as a mayoral aide under Mayor Mary Hurley from 1989 to 1991 and worked with District Attorney William Bennett from 1996 to 2002.
 He served as executive director of the South End Community Center from 2002 until his election as Mayor.

-Sarno and his wife Carla Sarno are the proud parents of two daughters Cassandra and Chiara.
+Sarno is married to Carla Sarno.
+The two are the proud parents of two daughters Cassandra and Chiara.